passport/www.passportjs.org/books/howtos/password/README.md

 <div class="alert alert-info">
 This guide assumes familiarity with Passport.
-If you are learning, the [username and password tutorial](/tutorials/password/) is a better starting point.
+If you are learning, the
+<a href="/tutorials/password/">username and password tutorial</a> is a better starting point.
 </div>

 # Install